 To get to the bottom of this, here’s what we know about them.

-And if they’re made in Pakistan, are they Middle Eastern cakes or English cakes that are made in Pakistan?
+For my variation, I wondered, if cauldron cakes made in Pakistan, are they made using Pakistani flavours or English cakes that are made in Pakistan?

-For this batch I took the Middle Eastern inspiration route.
-The cakes are shaped like they were baked in the bottom of a cauldron, and are filled with a date filling.
+For this batch, the cakes are shaped like they were baked in the bottom of a cauldron and are filled with a date filling.

 I’d love to know what you think cauldron cakes are!
 Maybe we can pull enough ideas together to create a cauldron cake recipe that we think is the closest to what it really would be.
 Leave your thoughts in the comments!